TARGENE/TMLE.jl/docs/src/user_guide/estimation.md

 nothing # hide
 ```

-We see that both models corresponding to variables `Y` and `T₁` were fitted in the process but that the model for `T₂` was not because it was not necessary to estimate this estimand.

-The `cache` contains estimates for the nuisance functions that were necessary to estimate the ATE.
+The `cache` (see below) contains estimates for the nuisance functions that were necessary to estimate the ATE.
 For instance, we can see what is the value of ``\epsilon`` corresponding to the clever covariate.

 ```@example estimation
 ϵ = last_fluctuation_epsilon(cache)
 ```

-The `result₁` structure corresponds to the estimation result and should report 3 main elements:
+The `result₁` structure corresponds to the estimation result and will display the result of a T-Test including:

 - A point estimate.
 - A 95% confidence interval.
 - A p-value (Corresponding to the test that the estimand is different than 0).

-This is only summary statistics but since both the TMLE and OSE are asymptotically linear estimators, standard Z/T tests from [HypothesisTests.jl](https://juliastats.org/HypothesisTests.jl/stable/) can be performed.
+Both the TMLE and OSE are asymptotically linear estimators, standard Z/T tests from [HypothesisTests.jl](https://juliastats.org/HypothesisTests.jl/stable/) can be performed and `confint` and `pvalue` methods used.

 ```@example estimation
-tmle_test_result₁ = OneSampleTTest(result₁)
+tmle_test_result₁ = pvalue(OneSampleTTest(result₁))
 ```

-We could now get an interest in the Average Treatment Effect of `T₂` that we will estimate with an `OSE`:
+Let us now turn to the Average Treatment Effect of `T₂`, we will estimate it with a `OSE`:

 ```@example estimation
 Ψ₂ = ATE(